davidjpramsay/methodscourse/docs/intro.md

-# How to use this course.
+# How to get started

-lkasdjhflkasjhfklajshdflkasdjfhdkljsa
+If you are in Year 10 and want brush up on some skills to prepare for Year 11 Methods then click on the Preparetion course